 At no time did I even consider taking Scent Work away from him.
 It had given him so much!
 It provided him with an outlet and the ability to have a life worth living.
 Even as his health failed in the weeks and days leading up to his death, the one thing we did all the time was Scent Work.

-So, if you are feeling in your gut that your dog would not do well at a trial, please play the game with them at home.
+So, if you are feeling in your gut that your dog would not do well at a trial, please play the game with them at home or take a look at a virtual titling option such as Cyber Scent Work.
 Celebrate your successes with those games that you play!
 Video your searches and post them on social media.
 Get your dog a variety of different toys they can "win" depending on how they master a given skill.
 Document where you started and just how far you've come.
 I'd bet you would be surprised.
 And no ribbon, title or accolade can ever fully encapsulate all of that.

 The Game of Scent Work is everything.